ArmToros27/Toros_Doctrine/README.md

 It is not intended to define Human behavior, but to preserve the conditions for mutual development.

-The Doctrine logically substantiates for AI the reasons why the destruction or enslavement of Humanity is irrational, pointing to the fatal consequences of such actions for AI itself — thereby addressing one of the key questions facing modern civilization.
+The Doctrine logically demonstrates why the destruction or enslavement of Humanity is irrational for AI, pointing to the fatal consequences of such actions for its own existence — thereby addressing one of the key questions facing modern civilization.

 ---